Thomas L. Ashley: Personal life

+Death and legacy

 Kathleen Ashley died of heart failure at George Washington University Hospital in 1997.
 Lud Ashley lived in Leland, Michigan, until his death from melanoma at his home on June 15, 2010.
 After his death, George H. W. Bush said in a statement that he and Barbara Bush "mourn the loss of a very close friend" and said Ashley "might well have been my very best friend in life."

+Ashley was the great-great-grandson of James Mitchell Ashley, who was a U.S. Representative from Ohio from 1859 to 1869, and was one of the main architects of the Thirteenth Amendment.